 *The story behind Vicky’s decision to sell her engagement ring to start her company (and what her husband thought of this idea!)

-Head to Apple Podcasts now to listen to this episode of Glambition Radio now (or download it for later).
+Listen to this episode of Glambition Radio now (or download it for later).

 And come join in our conversations on Instagram or Facebook.